hg90/academic-kickstart/content/home/about.md

 # Biography

-I am currently a fourth year PhD student studying Statistics and Operations Research at University of North Carolina at Chapel Hill.
-It is my great privilege to have [Prof. Chuanshu Ji](http://www.stat.unc.edu/faculty/ji.html) supervising my doctoral reserach.
+I am currently a fourth year PhD student studying [Statistics and Operations Research](https://stat-or.unc.edu/) at University of North Carolina at Chapel Hill.
+It is my great privilege to have [Prof. Chuanshu Ji](http://www.stat.unc.edu/faculty/ji.html) as my advisor supervising my doctoral work and research.

- My research interests are broadly in the areas of using Bayesian approach to solve problems on dynamic models such as stochastic differential equations and Markov-based models.
+ My research interests lie primarily in the areas of using Bayesian approach to solve inference problems on dynamic models such as stochastic differential equations and Markov-based models.
 My current research focuses on Bayesian inference on stochastic cusp differential equations.

- Before joing UNC, I received MS in Mathematics from [Courant Institute, NYU](https://cims.nyu.edu/) and BS in Applied Mathematics from UNC - Chapel Hill.
-I also received high school diploma from [Jinan Foreigh Language School](https://www.jnfls.com) in China.
+ Prior to joining the PhD program in UNC, I studied at [Courant Institute of Mathematical Sciences NYU](https://cims.nyu.edu/) where I received MS in Mathematics.
+I attended UNC Chapel Hill for my undergraduate study where I received BS in Applied Mathematics with a minor in Mathematical Decision Science.
+I also received high school diploma from [Jinan Foreign Language School](https://www.jnfls.com) in China.
 My resume is {{% staticref "files/resume.pdf" %}}here{{% /staticref %}}.